Aguada Fénix: Physical structure

-The laser mapping revealed a rectangular main ceremonial structure, rising 10-15 m above the ground.
+The laser mapping revealed a rectangular main ceremonial structure, rising 10–15 m above the ground.
 It was built on top of a natural rise of bedrock and is about 1,400 m long and 400 m wide and oriented from north to south.
 Square wings are attached to the north-south structure, giving it a cruciform shape.
 Its volume (3.2-4.3 million m^{3}) is greater than that of the Great Pyramid of Giza.
 It was built up gradually in successive 'construction events' by adding layers of clay and other soils in a checkerboard pattern.
 Archeologists estimate that its construction required 10-13 million person-days of labor.
 It is thought to have been built by communal labor, possibly showing the importance of communal work in the initial development of Maya civilization.

 Nine massive causeways and several reservoirs are components of the overall site, which currently is partially wooded and used for cattle ranching.
 Other, smaller structures are found in the Aguada Fénix ceremonial complex.

-The large cruciform platform resembles Olmec structures at San Lorenzo and La Venta several hundred miles to the west and the Mayan site of Seibal in Guatemala.
+The large cruciform platform resembles Olmec structures at San Lorenzo and La Venta several hundred miles to the west and the Maya site of Seibal in Guatemala.
 Because of these similarities, archeologists believe that the pre-Columbian cultures of southern Mexico had extensive cultural exchanges.

 Artifacts

 Deposits of shells, bones and ceramics, which appear to pre-date the construction of the ceremonial complex, were found on the bedrock.
-The ceramics that are contemporaneous with the construction show greater similarity with those of Mayan-speaking sites than those of Olmec-speaking sites.
+The ceramics that are contemporaneous with the construction show greater similarity with those of Maya sites than those of Olmec sites.
 The archeologists who excavated the site state that although "the ceramics do not necessarily indicate that the builders of Aguada Fénix were speakers of a Mayan language, they appear to have had closer cultural affinities with the Maya lowlands than with the Olmec area."
-This assertion is also supported by the fact that obsidian pieces found on the site were from Mayan sources in Guatemala, not from the Mexican sources that supplied Olmec sites farther north.
+This assertion is also supported by the fact that obsidian pieces found on the site were from Maya sources in Guatemala, not from the Mexican sources that supplied Olmec sites farther north.

 Archeologists also hypothesise that social inequality at Aguada Fénix was less pronounced than at such Olmec sites as San Lorenzo and La Venta.
 This is because, so far, no sculptures of high status individuals have been found at the site, unlike at the Olmec centres.
 The only sculpture found at Aguada Fénix was a limestone image of an animal, possibly a white-lipped peccary or a coatimundi.

 Jade axes and other symbolic objects were deposited in the center of the plateau.
 From this finding, archeologists surmise that the site was a ceremonial destination, probably involving large numbers of people coming from the surrounding areas.
 This conjecture is supported by the fact that the temple complex had no residential sections.